J-Montgomery/rfloat/README.md

 }
 ```

-Overloads are only as deterministic as the underlying standard library.
-Users who need guaranteed determinism should evaluate dedicated implementations like [dmath](https://github.com/sixitbb/sixit-dmath), [crlibm](https://github.com/taschini/crlibm), and [rlibm](https://github.com/rutgers-apl/rlibm).
+Overloads are only as reproducible as the underlying standard library implementation.
+Users who need guaranteed reproducibility should evaluate dedicated implementations like [dmath](https://github.com/sixitbb/sixit-dmath), [crlibm](https://github.com/taschini/crlibm), and [rlibm](https://github.com/rutgers-apl/rlibm).

 > [!NOTE]
-> If you want to evaluate standard library determinism on your platform, the reproducibility tests can check them by defining `RSTD_DETERMINISM` and `ENABLE_NONDETERMINISTIC_TESTS` when
+> If you want to evaluate standard library reproducibility on your platform, the reproducibility tests can check them by defining `RSTD_DETERMINISM` and `ENABLE_NONDETERMINISTIC_TESTS` when
 > building the reproducibility tests, or by using `--preset debug` during CMake configuration with Clang or GCC.

+All known platform reproducibility issues are documented in the [Issues](#issues) section.

 ## Platforms
 ### Tested Platforms